luzianscherrer/defichain-compound/README.md

 If fully unattended operation including startup is desired, the passphrase can also be passed via the `DEFICHAIN_WALLET_PASSPHRASE` environment variable.
 Upon forking its child process into daemon mode `defichain-compound` will then delete the variable from the environment.

+## Utility Functions

+### Holdings Summary

+When started with the `--summary` option, instead of going into daemon mode an overview of all holdings in the wallet is shown.
+This overview also contains the respective USD value for each position and the overall total.

 ## Disclaimer

 This is not financial advice.
 Please only run this code if you fully understand what it is doing.
 This code is provided as-is with no warranty.
 I take no responsibility for lost funds or any other damage that it might cause.